 Understanding the tax form of your business is key to setting this up correctly.
 Keep in mind that the tax treatment of your business may be different than the legal treatment.
 For example, if you operate your ecommerce store through an LLC but elected to treat it as an S corporation, for tax purposes it's an S corporation, not an LLC.

 If you use your home in your trade or business and file Schedule C (Form 1040 or 1040-SR), report the entire deduction for business use of your home on line 30 of Schedule C.

 Whether you need to complete and attach Form 8829 to your return depends on whether you choose the simplified method or the regular method.
 See Line 30 in the instructions for Schedule C for more information.

 2. Partnership / Multi-member LLC

-If you have checked your partnership or LLC agreement and confirmed you are eligible to claim UPE expenses, determine your home office deduction amount using the Form 8829 (but no need to include it with your tax return) and on a separate line on Schedule E, line 28, enter “UPE” in column (a) and the expense amount in column (i).
+If you have checked your partnership or LLC agreement and confirmed you are eligible to claim UPE expenses, determine your home office deduction amount using Form 8829 to calculate it (but no need to include it with your tax return).
+On a separate line on Schedule E, line 28, enter “UPE” in column (a) and the expense amount in column (i).

 3. C Corporation or S Corporation

 For arrangements between an employee and employer, the 2017 Tax Cuts and Jobs Act (TCJA) disallowed the deduction of certain out-of-pocket expenses paid by employees on their personal tax returns.